 Interview with Jim Vallance

 As I entered a recording studio facility on February 23, 2020, I first noticed the microphones and mic stands.
 There were instruments such as guitars, electric guitars, saxophones, trumpets, and more all around the room.
 I continued to walk through the studio and found a piano in another room.
 I proceeded to the control room, where sound engineers operate professional audio mixing consoles.
 The room was filled with recording, mixing, and audio production equipment.
 I’ll be honest, I had goosebumps.
-For a moment, I closed my eyes and imagined all the songwriting and creativity happening in these rooms.
-This is where I met Jim Vallance.
+For a moment, I closed my eyes and imagined all the songwriting and creativity happening in these rooms… Today on What On What On What’s Good with Jovin Tardif, I am here with Jim Vallance.
 During the past four decades, Jim Vallance wrote hundreds of songs with talented recording artists such as Aerosmith, Ozzy Osbourne, Heart, Alice Cooper, and Bryan Adams.

 1. When did you know you wanted to get into the music industry?
 How did you become a songwriter, arranger and producer?